 Represents America's hospice and palliative care programs and professionals and works to improve

 end-of-life and palliative care for patients with serious and life-limiting illnesses and their families.

 National Organization of State Offices of Rural Health (NOSORH)

-National Association of Rural Health Clinics (NARHC)
+National Rural Health Association (NRHA)